 Lut Desert (Dasht-e Lut), a large salt desert which is located in the south-east of Iran, is home to strong winds for almost 6 months a year in Iran, which has resulted in the creation of various bedrock features carved and streamlined by sandblasting.
 These yardangs are locally known as ‘Kalut’, they cover an extensive area in the western part of this desert and are easily accessible from Kerman.

 The beauty of the Lut desert is not definable and you will see that the Kalouts have nothing less than that.
+That is why it has turned into one of the primary natural attractions in Iran.
 You can spend the day walking in the sands, going up from the hills and as the sun goes down you’ll see one of the best scenes of your life.
 Then when the night comes, the sky shows its magic with the light of the stars.

 The best time to visit Lut Desert is the first two months of Spring (April and May) and the first two months of Autumn (September and November).